gray42/psr7-skeleton/docs/architecture.md

 ## Architecture

-This is a multilayered MVC application.
+This is a multi-layered MVC application for enterprise applications.

 * **Model:** The core application
 * **View:** Presentation layer, display of information